Leicester railway station: Services

+From 14 December 2025, it's expected that direct services from Leicester to Lincoln Central will no longer run as a regular off-peak service due to a recast of the East Midlands Railway timetable.
+These services will instead terminate at Nottingham, but will continue to provide a local stopping pattern calling at all stations towards Nottingham, unlike existing intercity services.
+Passengers who currently travel onwards to Lincoln Central or Grimsby Town via Newark Castle will instead have to change trains at Nottingham.

 Future

 Regeneration of the station

 Prospect Leicestershire led plans which aimed to regenerate the city centre area of Leicester, the station was to be incorporated into a new business quarter.
 Plans for the station included to rotate the passengers facilities so that they exited into a new open city plaza rather than the current busy ring road.
 Renewed plans were released in 2008 for the £150 million redevelopment, promising over 2,800 new jobs in the area due to the new shops and offices which would be created.
-However, the 2008–2012 global recession also saw these plans fail to materialise.
+However, due to the Great Recession these plans failed to materialise.
 Network Rail and East Midlands Trains started work on a £3.5 million scheme in 2012.
 Platforms have been resurfaced, toilets and both first and standard class waiting areas refurbished.
 The majority of work has taken place in the concourse and porte corche area where a new travel centre is being provided.

 Network Rail adopted a Route Utilisation Strategy for freight in 2007 which will create a new cross country freight route from Peterborough (East Coast Main Line) to Nuneaton (West Coast Main Line).
 One of the next stages (around 2013) will create additional lines through Leicester during a re-signalling scheme.
 During this period additional platforms may be provided at Leicester.